Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Conclusions

-We prove this point by calculating semi-analytically the interface states that arise between slabs of different spatiotemporal Zak phase for two types of boundaries: spatiotemporal and purely spatial.
-From the transmittance spectra, we find that an in-gap state exists throughout the entire subluminal regime in both configurations, and that its resonance frequency can be accurately predicted from bulk properties.
+We prove this point by calculating semi-analytically the interface states that arise between slabs of different spatiotemporal Zak phase for \super{different} types of boundaries \super{depending on the modulation regime: spatial, temporal and spatiotemporal.} From the transmittance spectra, we find that\super{, for each boundary,} an in-gap state exists \super{in both subluminal and superluminal regimes}, and that its resonance frequency\super{, or momentum,} can be accurately predicted \acd{solely} from bulk properties.
 The interface states also present novel features stemming from the non-reciprocal nature of travelling-wave media and the lack of energy conservation.
-For a spatiotemporal interface, the topological state propagates along with the moving boundary, a remarkable feature in an effectively one-dimensional system.
-In contrast, a static interface introduces frequency conversion at each scattering event, producing replicas of the interface states and broadband amplification of the transmitted wave even without momentum gaps.
-Futhermore, non-reciprocity in this system also enables selective excitation: the topological state can be accessed from one propagation direction while the opposite direction shows full transmission.
+For a spatiotemporal interface, the topological state propagates along with the moving boundary \super{even at superluminal speeds}, a remarkable feature in an effectively one-dimensional system.
+In contrast, \super{both} static \super{and temporal} interfaces introduces frequency \super{or momentum} conversion at each scattering event, producing replicas of the interface states and broadband amplification of the transmitted wave.
+Futhermore, non-reciprocity in this system also enables selective excitation\super{, which in the superluminal regime gives rise to directional amplification due to the presence of momentum gaps.}